SETI/rms-opus/import/README.md

   *** SEND EXAMPLES TO MARK

 - GALILEO:
-  - The import programs are missing!

   - Volumes overlap, and occasionally duplicate rms_obs_id

   - planet_id:
     - Currently it is NONE if there is no target_name

-  - rev_no:
-    - ORBIT_NUMBER: "Identifies Jupiter Orbit
-          number.
-Applicable only during Jupiter Orbital
-          Operations.
-Prior to Jupiter Orbital Operations,
-          UNK has been placed in the label "
-      BUT - Do we even need rev_no?
-There's already Orbit Number under GOSSI with identical contents

-  - lesser/greater_pixel_size:
-    - SSI paper says camera is 800x800 but current OPUS says 256x256

-    - Should any of these move from GOSSI to GO?
-      - Image ID: OPN0116
-      - Data Set ID: GO-J/JSA-SSI-2-REDR-V1.0
-      - Observation ID: J0GSOPNAV116
-      - Orbit Number: 0

-    - DATA_SET_ID:
-      - Always a single constant - do we need it?
-It's searchable!

-    - There is no spacecraft_stop_count, just start_count.
-Do we set them to the same value?

-- Combine OPUS and OPUS-ADMIN repos?

-- RING AND SURFACE GEO:

-  - Once automatic generation of Django models is done, change names of ring_geo fields to be proper all-caps since we're just copying directly from the supp table.